Kissing Spines

 How are kissing spines treated?

 Physical therapy may include daily exercises that encourage the horse to move freely in a relaxed frame and may progress to poles and cavaletti once the horse is willing to stretch.
-A Pessoa Lunging System may be used to encourage the horse to engage its core muscles.
+Resistance band systems (Equine Pro Six, Equiband, Pessoa Lunging System) may be used to encourage the horse to engage its core muscles.
 Exercise on an aqua treadmill may also be recommended.
-An assessment of saddle fit should also be performed and any necessary adjustments made to alleviate pressure points on the back.
-Chiropractic and acupuncture therapies, as well as therapeutic ultrasound, may also be utilized.
+Saddle fit should be assessed and any necessary adjustments made to alleviate pressure points on the back.
+Chiropractic and acupuncture therapies, as well as therapeutic ultrasound and therapeutic laser may also be utilized.

 What is the prognosis for kissing spines?

 The presence of kissing spines is not necessarily a cause for concern, but it may be considered as a predisposing factor for back pain.
 The majority of affected horses that exhibit clinical signs are able to return to work with medical or surgical treatment and physical therapy.
-Sustained results often necessitate a multifaceted approach, which requires time and commitment.
+Sustained results often necessitate a multifaceted approach, which requires time and commitment from the horse’s caregivers.
 The prognosis is poorer for young horses (5 years of age or younger), horses with five or more vertebrae involved, and for cases in which kissing spines are secondary to other spinal issues.

 How can kissing spines be prevented?